Student visa help and advice.

 ● A Confirmation of Acceptance for Studies (CAS) from the University.
 30 points.

 ● Evidence of access to maintenance funds plus evidence of funds to pay tuition fees.
-If this money is held in your bank account, it will need be held there for 28 days consecutive days.
-For more details visit www.ukcisa.org.
+If this money is held in your bank account, it will need to be held there for 28 days consecutive days.
+For more details visit the UKCISA Website.
 10 points.

 The University of Portsmouth is on the UK government's Register of Education and Training Providers and is on the UKVI's Register of Sponsors Licensed under the Points Based System.
 Our Sponsor Licence Number (SLN) on this register is 926WMQQ73.
 This number is needed to support a Tier 4 visa application.
 The application also requires the address of our Academic Registry, which is: Academic Registry, University of Portsmouth, University House, Winston Churchill Avenue, Portsmouth PO1 2UP.

 What is a CAS and how can I get one?